 Google treats iFrame content as a separate document from your main page.
 So, if you embed critical content—say, a product description or reviews—inside an iFrame, that content doesn’t contribute to your site’s SEO relevance.
 Essentially, you’re giving up valuable ranking power.

-What Is an iFrame?
+| What is an iFrame?
 An iFrame (short for inline frame) is an HTML element that lets you embed another webpage within your own. |

 7. CSS-Hidden Content

 CSS techniques (like display: none or visibility: hidden) can be useful for design purposes.
 But Google may interpret CSS-hidden content as non-essential and ignore it, or worse, devalue it.
+If Google suspects you’re using CSS to hide content deceptively to manipulate rankings, it could trigger penalties, severely crushing your site’s visibility.

 How Does Google Handle Hidden Content?